DETAILED ACTION

 Turner and Hoffer teaches:

-wherein the current claim record is generated by: receiving a visitation record comprising unstructured data; encoding the visitation record as a visitation vector, the visitation vector comprising a multidimensional data structure representing semantic content in the visitation record; querying a guideline vector database to identify one or more guideline vectors corresponding to the unstructured data, the guideline vector database storing a plurality of guideline vectors corresponding to a plurality of segments of one or more coding guideline structures, each guideline vector comprising a multidimensional data structure representing semantic content in a corresponding segment; and applying the predictive large language model (LLM) to the visitation record and the one or more guideline vectors to generate the current claim record including the plurality of codes (see Turner, [0021], [0029], Fig. 2).
+wherein generating a current claim record comprising a plurality of codes based at least in part on implementing a retrieval augmented generation pattern on a visitation record and a guideline vector database comprises: receiving the visitation record comprising unstructured data; encoding the visitation record as a visitation vector, the visitation vector comprising a multidimensional data structure representing semantic content in the visitation record; querying the guideline vector database to identify one or more guideline vectors corresponding to the unstructured data, the guideline vector database storing a plurality of guideline vectors corresponding to a plurality of segments of one or more coding guideline structures, each guideline vector comprising a multidimensional data structure representing semantic content in a corresponding segment; and applying the predictive large language model (LLM) to the visitation record and the one or more guideline vectors to generate the current claim record including the plurality of codes (see Turner, [0021], [0029], [0036], Fig. 2).

 As to claim 3, this claim is rejected based on the same reason as above to reject the claim above and are similarly rejected including the following: